fission/fission/environments/dotnet20/builder/README.md

 ```
 "ExcludeDllRegEx": "\\:?\\s*(?<package>[^:\\n]*)(?:\\:)?(?<dll>.*)?",
 ```
- From above , builder will create a deployment package with all dlls in a folder and one functionspecification file :
+ From above , builder will create a deployment package with all dlls in a folder and one function specification file :
- Deployement Package zip :
+ Deployment Package zip :

 ```
  --Deploye.zip